A description of the proton-electron partnership.

 speed of light

-# mechanical:electrical ratios: /s² ## mechanical:electrical ratios: /s
+# magnetic:electrical ratios: /s² ## magnetic:electrical ratios: /s

-As soon as the electron's velocity (v) reaches the speed of light (c), the magnetic field generated by the pair will exceed the electron's centrifugal force, and the pair will unite as a neutron.
+As soon as the electron's velocity (v) reaches the speed of light (c), the magnetic field force generated by the pair will exceed the electron's centrifugal force, and the pair will unite (see The Neutron; Fig 1).

-Whilst the above description and formulas are sufficient to analyse any atom at any temperature, the following reference publications provide considerably more detail to that provided above.
+Whilst the above description and formulas are sufficient to analyse any atom at any temperature, the publications referenced below (Further Reading) provide considerably more detail to that shown above.

 You will find further reading on this subject in reference publications(69, 70, 71 & 73)